plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

-Migrate database so it can be read using Python 3.
+Migrate database, so it can be read using Python 3.

 .. warning::